csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 ### Types of memory:

 *  **Registers** are the fastest type of memory.
-All the arithmetic operations are done on the data in registers.
-CPUs have general-purpose registers, as well as registers for specific type of data, or for specific operations.
+All the arithmetic operations on our data are done in registers.
+CPUs have general-purpose registers, as well as registers for specific types of data, or for specific operations.
    Physically, registers are a part of the CPU core.
 *  **L1, L2, L3 caches** are intermediate caches between the main memory and
    the registers.
 L1 cache is the smallest and fastest, while L3 is the largest and slowest.
-When CPU core needs to fetch data, it looks first in the L1, then L2, and finally L3, before fetching from the main memory.
+When the CPU core needs to fetch data, it looks first in the L1, then L2, and finally L3, before fetching from the main memory.
    Often each core has their own L1 and L2 caches, but L3 cache might be shared between some cores.
 As an example, the AMD Rome 64 core processors